carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 ###Install

 1. Pick which version you want from the <a href="#change-log">Change log</a>.
 The latest is usually the one you want.
-1. Copy the template link that corresponds to the region you want to deploy your Lambda in.
+1. Copy the template link that corresponds to the region you want to deploy your Lambda in (all Lambda supported regions are available).
 1. Open your AWS CloudFormation Console and choose "Create stack".
 1. Select "Specify an Amazon S3 template URL" and paste the template link.
 1. Select the Lambda memory allocation and execution timeout.
 The defaults should suffice.
 1. Approve the IAM resource creation and create the stack.

 ###Update
 Follow the steps above but instead of creating a new stack you update your existing stack.
+Note that you need to change the template URL when updating.

 ###Uninstall
-Simple delete the stack from your AWS CloudFormation Console.
+Simply delete the stack from your AWS CloudFormation Console.
+Don't forget to revoke any unecessary IAM permissions you may have added during setup.

 #Usage

 ##Overview
 This setup allows you to manage the majority of the API Gateway related resources.
-Below you'll find (hopefully) exhaustive documentation on how to use each resource type.
+Below you'll find exhaustive (hopefully) documentation on how to use each resource type.

-One thing that is not currently supported are API deployments.
-There is a bit of a catch-22 thing happening with the SDK and deployments where I can't create a stage without a deployment and I can't create a deployment without a stage.
-I have this on the TODO list but for now you'll have to manage API deployment outside of this project.

-Also note that some resources may be flagged as experimental which means that they haven't been tested thoroughly.
+Note that some resources may be flagged as experimental which means that they haven't been tested thoroughly, it doesn't necessarily mean that they don't work.

 That said, on to what you can do.

 ##Create an API

-Creates a new Api Gateway REST API http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#createRestApi-property
+Creates a new API Gateway REST API http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#createRestApi-property

-**Note:** The Custom Resource does not support API cloning.
+**Note:** API cloning. is not supported.
 This is intentional.

 ###Parameters
 **name:**